 Instead of reading through applicants’ resumes, HRs can send out anonymous aptitude tests and arrange interviews only with the candidates that obtained the best scores.
 In this way, companies can find the most talented employees and make sure that appearance, gender or ethnic background do not play a decisive role in the recruitment process.

-Skeptics often imply that Diversity Management overlooks the job performance.
-We can overturn this assumption by using aptitude tests which, on the other hand, takes into account only the skills.
+Sceptics often imply that Diversity Management overlooks job performance.
+We can overturn this assumption by using aptitude tests which, on the other hand, take into account only the skills.
 Since the labour market is lacking in a skilled workforce, as this report commissioned by The Open University shows, this is a great method for a company to find talents and thus increase its competitiveness.

 The Most Effective Measure Is Promoting Authentic Diversity

 Diversity Management does not start and end with an inclusive recruiting strategy.
 Having a recruitment process run by an equal opportunities officer, establishing cross-departmental collaboration and well-functioning mentoring programs, as well as providing diversity training programs are also sensible measures.
 Other suggested measures include, for example, teaching intercultural skills and shaping job announcements according to the cultural fit of the company.

 The best measure to undertake is to shape a diverse workforce.
 That is when the real dialogue and exchange of creative ideas occur.
 Even the best workshop for breaking stereotypes will not be as effective as honest human interaction.
 When the company promotes open communication culture, employees can freely address any issues.
 That contributes to the organic change of the company.

 Each employee can contribute themselves to shaping a diverse workforce.
 They can do it, for example, by referring friends or acquaintances that they consider suitable for an open position within the company.
 Or by standing up for colleagues who belong to a minority.

 Sometimes speaking out in a meeting seems harder than expected.
 But it is worth it.